The Seventy Sent Out

 Jesus has not always been calling people to be part of His ekklesia.
 There are other groups of saints down through history who belong to Jesus also, and there are great things God will do soon--while we (the church) “watch from the mezzanine” -- after the Rapture.

-Mostly for two millennia Jesus has been calling out a church (Matthew 16:27-19) for His name, as He said He would do.
+Mostly for two millennia Jesus has been calling out a church for His name, (see Matthew 16:27-19) as He said He would do.
 This ekklesia is not to be confused with the great false church we see everywhere in the world today!

 “After these things (meta tauta) the Lord appointed seventy others also, and sent them two by two before His face (prosōpon) into every city and place where He Himself was about to go.